dogweather/forkful/content/en/haskell/files-and-io/reading-a-text-file.md

 weight: 22
 ---

-## What & Why?
-Reading a text file in programming lets your code absorb data, like pouring coffee into your brain in the morning.
-We do it to feed programs information they wouldn't have otherwise, like settings, data to process, or instructions to act upon.

 ## How to:
 Here's how you get Haskell to read text files without breaking a sweat.
 Crack open your favorite editor, and let's write some code.